joshuajosephjefries/SeleniumJava/README.md

  📢 After execution, the Extent Report will open automatically in your default browser!

+### Salesforce Config
-📢 For SalesForce Login, enter your username and password in Credentials.java
+📢 Enter the SF username and password credentials in config.properties

+📂 SeleniumJava

+┣ 📂 src/test/resources

+┃ ┣ 📜 src/test/resources/config.properties